July 28-29, 2018.

 - All youth participants must be accompanied by an adult.

-ADULT MEAL TICKET: $30 for all meals.
+ADULT / ADDITIONAL WEEKEND MEAL TICKET: $30 PER PERSON.

 Registration Is First Come-First Serve